Thursday, August 13, 2009

 Geduld

-I decided on a vegetarian trial run 2 weeks ago and it’s going ok.
-I don’t miss meat (aside from the crushing realization upon suggesting we visit the Colonia Tovar because it "has great German sausages!…DAMN!”).
+I decided on a vegetarian trial run two weeks ago.
+It’s going OK.
+I don’t miss meat (aside from the crushing realization upon suggesting we visit the Colonia Tovar because it "has great German sausages!”)

-Vero believes this switch means I'm loca as the food chain is a natural part of life—lions eat deer (or whatever the hell they want), birds eat fish, etc. But I am doing it because of what I’ve been reading about Buddhism.
-The views on meat eating vary from school to school and I’m not enough of a Buddhist to even know which school makes the most sense to me yet.
-But Mahayana Buddhism argues that if one pursues the path of the Bodhisattva for enlightenment, one should avoid meat eating to cultivate compassion for all living beings.
+Vero believes this switch means I'm loca, as the food chain is a natural part of life—lions eat deer (or whatever the hell they want), birds eat fish, and so on.
+But I'm doing it because of what I’ve been reading about Buddhism.
+The views on meat eating vary from school to school, and I’m not enough knowledgeable to know which makes the most sense to me personally.
+Mahayana Buddhism, for example, argues that if one pursues the path of the Bodhisattva for enlightenment, one should avoid meat eating to cultivate compassion for all living beings.
 Reading that line (thank you, Wikipedia) made me want to let go of meat right away, and now I think of it whenever I see meat dishes.

-The best part of my switch was the dog Brit and I fed last night.
+The best part of my switch was the dog that Brit and I fed last night.
 He (who we later learned was indeed a she, then continued to refer to her as a he) got the best of my freezer’s parilla leftovers.
 She was sleeping in the garden in front of my building and emerged to greet us, escorted by her nose.
-One look at her sad eyes and round goofy ears gave me the impulse to do something--anything--give her my spare change?--left me sad and unsatisfied.
-So we raced upstairs and nuked some frozen pork, then mixed it with corn flakes and a raw egg.
+One look at her sad eyes and round goofy ears gave me the impulse to do something--anything--give her my spare change?
+It left me sad and unsatisfied.
+So we raced upstairs, nuked some frozen pork, and mixed it with corn flakes and a raw egg.

-We sat on the stoop and chatted while the dog finished eating, content that at least for tonight, she was well fed.
-Upon finishing she climbed to our eye level and looked at us all Do you think you could maybe pet me for a while?
+We sat on the stoop and chatted while the dog finished eating, content that at least for tonight, she was well-fed.
+Upon finishing, she climbed to our eye level and looked at us: Do you think you could maybe pet me for a while?
 So of course we did, before leading her to a fount of fresh water and deciding to purchase a bag of dog chow.

 Monday, December 1, 2008